To apply for admission to Bethel University, the following steps are required in most cases:

 - Official transcripts from your high school and all colleges and/or universities you have attended.
 Your transcripts may need to be evaluated by one of the members of NACES.

-- Your TOEFL or IELTS scores, or PTE scores, or other standardized test (ACT, SAT).
+- Your TOEFL, PTE, or IELTS scores, or other standardized test (ACT, SAT).
+International students are not eligible for Test Optional.

 - A copy of your passport (applicants living in or traveling to the U.S.).